Home | About Us

 - How to Counsel College-Bound Students is a one-day training approved by the National Board for Certified Counselors (NBCC).
 The training is designed for school and career counselors and mental health professionals at the master's and doctoral level who do not have an academic background in college student development, yet they find themselves providing college counseling in educational institutions and mental health agencies and organizations.
 Participants learn how to structure formal or informal; individual or group counseling sessions using a specific counseling framework for helping students become more decisive, self-motivated, self-aware, focused, organized, proactive and independent.

-Presentations on current issues in higher education can be scheduled for community groups and organizations concerned about getting their students into college and keeping them there.
+A Lecture Series on How to Survive in College: What it Really Takes to Graduate can be scheduled for community groups and organizations concerned about getting their students into college and keeping them there.
 Topics covered include the organizational structure of higher education, and factors that influence the college admission, financial aid and graduation processes.
 Participants learn how today’s colleges have changed, today’s students have changed, and how the skills needed to survive in college have changed.